-Proposal No. 2: Ratification of Re-Appointment of MNP as Auditor
+Proposal No. 2: Ratification of Re-Appointment of MNP as Auditor and Independent Registered Public Accounting Firm

-Management proposes the ratification of the re-appointment by the Audit Committee of MNP LLP ("MNP"), Chartered Professional Accountants, of Toronto, Ontario, as auditor of the Corporation at remuneration to be fixed by the Board.
-MNP was first appointed as auditor of the Corporation on March 7, 2017.
+Management proposes the ratification of the re-appointment by the audit committee ("Audit Committee") of MNP LLP ("MNP"), Chartered Professional Accountants, of Toronto, Ontario, as auditor and independent registered public accounting firm of the Corporation at remuneration to be fixed by the Board.
+MNP was first appointed as auditor and independent registered public accounting firm of the Corporation on March 7, 2017.
 To the Corporation's knowledge, a representative of MNP will not be present at the Meeting, although the firm will be permitted to make a statement if it so desires.

-The following table sets out the fees for services provided to the Corporation by our independent registered public accounting firm for the years ended December 31, 2023 and December 31, 2022.
+The following table sets out the fees for services provided to the Corporation by our auditor and independent registered public accounting firm for the years ended December 31, 2024 and December 31, 2023.

-Nature of Services December 31, 2023 (1) Dec ember 31, 2022 (1)
+Nature of Services December 31, 2024 (1) D ecember 31, 2023 (1)

-Audit Fees (2) \$ 1,639,414 \$ 2,286,914
+Audit Fees (2) \$ 1,763,676 \$ 1,639,414

-Audit-Related Fees (3) \$ \$ 5,758
+Audit-Related Fees (3) \$ 44,554 \$

-Tax Fees (4) \$ 300,661 \$ 193,216
+Tax Fees (4) \$ 284,255 \$ 300,661

-All Other Fees \$ \$
+All Other Fees \$ - \$

-Total \$ 1,940,075 \$ 2,485,888
+Total \$ 2,092,485 \$ 1,940,075

-(1) Such fees were paid in Canadian dollars and translated into U.S. dollars using the daily average exchange rate as reported by the H.10 statistical release of the Board of Governors of the Federal Reserve System on December 31, 2023 of C\$1.3497 = US\$1.00 and on December 31, 2022 of C\$1.3014 = US\$1.00 for the respective periods (the "Exchange Rate", as applicable).
+(1) Such fees were paid in Canadian dollars and translated into U.S. dollars using the daily average exchange rate as reported by the H.10 statistical release of the Board of Governors of the Federal Reserve System on December 31, 2024 of C\$1.3699 = US\$1.00 and on December 31, 2023 of C\$1.3497 = US\$1.00 for the respective periods (the "Exchange Rate", as applicable).

 (2) Consists of fees for audit services.
 This includes, among other things, quarterly reviews and audit of the annual financial statements, and services that are normally provided in connection with statutory and regulatory filings or engagements.
-Included in the December 31, 2022 audit fees are audit services of \$636,335 relating to the Corporation's Form 8-K for the acquisition of Gage Growth Corp.
-The 8-K filing included the December 31, 2021 audited standalone financial statements of Gage Growth Corp.

 (3) Consists of fees that traditionally are performed by the independent accountant.
-This includes, among other things, review of the Registration Statement on Form 10 and the Registration Statements on Form S-8 and S-3 filings.
+This includes, among other things, review of the Registration Statement on Form S-3 filings and Short Form Base Shelf Prospectus filings.